 Identification of Special Educational Needs:

-PECC uses a 3 tiered approach for identifying and supporting a Special Educational Need.
+PECC uses a 3 tiered approach for identifying and supporting a Child with a Special Educational Need or Disability.

 1st Tier – Universal Support